othneildrew/Best-README-Template/CONTRIBUTING.md

 # Contributing to PROJECT-NAME-V1.0

 Thank you for considering contributing to this project!
-Contributions are essential for improving and maintaining the Netflix Clone 2.0.
+Contributions are essential for improving and maintaining the PROJECT-NAME-V1.0.

 ## How to Contribute